aziztarrouche0/Assignments1/Assignment_1.md

 1. **Input**
    - Accept a single string representing a paragraph.
-   - Treat words case-insensitively (e.g., “The” and “the” are the same word).
+   - Treat words case-insensitively (e.g., “The” and “the” are the same word).q
    - Ignore punctuation when counting words.

 2. **Words & Tokenization**